Belemedik: History

 During the rest of the war, the hospital in Belemedik was used by the Turkish nationalists.
 After the war, Belemedik continued to be a stop on the railroad.
 But because of the lack of agricultural land and landslips in 1969, the population decreased sharply.

 Present day Belemedik

-The population of the village is only 65.
 The few people still staying in Belemedik are retired people.
 Although the few residents enjoy a picturesque scenery and clean air, because of the lack of dwellings, Belemedik is not considered as a yayla (resort).

 Trivia

 Former name of the village was Karapınar.
 However, during the railway construction years Belemedik replaced the former name.
 According to one source the name of the village is the corrupt form of the Turkish word Bilemedik meaning We couldn't guess.
 During the railway construction, each tunnel was bored by two teams working at the opposite sides of the tunnel.
 The teams were required to meet at the midpoint.
 When for any reason, one team failed to accomplish the task, the excuse was the word bilemedik and in German pronunciation it became belemedik.